How to repair your car dashboard

 Cables can very easily get damaged and not through anything strenuous but just through everyday wear and tear!
-If the cable still works, then sugru can fix it!
+If the wire cores are not damaged or exposed and the cable still works, then Sugru can fix it!

 - it is hardwearing and durable